Michael J. Heidingsfield

 He successfully completed the 72nd UTSP Academy in December 2001.
 In August 2002, his Army Reserve Unit was activated in support of Operation Enduring Freedom and ordered to report to the 528th Special Operations Support Command Unit.
 Shortly thereafter, he was deployed to Baghdad, Iraq in support of Operation Iraqi Freedom.
 While in Iraq he conducted convoy security operations for Special Operation Units.
 Treviño completed his deployment and returned to the UT Brownsville PD in September 2003.

 Inspector Treviño received his Bachelor’s Degree in Computer Information Systems, his Master's Degree in Educational Technology, has a Master Peace Officer License, and holds several Instructor certifications.
 These include a TCLEOSE Firearms Instructor and FLETC Reactive Shooting Instructor.
 He has attended various Law Enforcement and Military training courses throughout his career, which includes the Basic SWAT Operator Course and the DPS Advanced Special Response Team Operator Course.
 He also completed the Precision/Sniper Rifle Operator course, where he received the title of Top Shooter.

 He has been a member of the UT System Rapid Response Team (SRRT) since its inception in 2011.
-While on SRRT, Treviño served in several capacities to include Designated Marksman, Assistant Team Leader, and has recently been appointed as Team Leader of the Rio Grande Valley Squad.
+While on SRRT, Treviño served in several capacities to include Designated Marksman, Team Leader for the UTRGV PD Team, and now serves as the SRRT Assistant Commander.
 He has since been deployed on several occasions in support of SRRT Operations around the State.

 He is a big proponent of training.
 “I am a firm believer that you need progressive training in all facets of your career.
 What got you here, won’t get you there.
 It is important to build on and improve your skillset.
 It is just as important to pass on this knowledge to your fellow Officers.
 Prepare yourself, Prepare others, and Lead!”

 Inspector Treviño became a member of the ODOP team on January 4, 2016, when he accepted the position of Police Inspector and Academy Commander for the UT System Police Academy.